 This idea would become known as the Hygiene Hypothesis.

 Strachan was definitely onto something, but he was missing key pieces of the puzzle.
-Those wouldn’t be revealed until the dawn of metagenomics in the mid 1990s.
+Those wouldn’t be revealed until the dawn of metagenomics in the mid-1990s.
 Suddenly, we had the tools to sequence the genome of every bacterium, virus, and archaea on the planet, including the ones inside of us.
-It was a technological leap as great as the microscope—and just as important too.
+It was a technological leap as great as the microscope—and just as important, too.

 We also know that the Hygiene Hypothesis is incomplete.

-A growing number of scientists believe it’s time to update or replace Strachan’s theory—taking into account the knowledge we’ve gathered over the last three decades (9).
-The problem, they say, isn’t just that we’re eradicating too many bad microbes, although that’s fueling its own crisis—antibiotic resistance.
+A growing number of scientists believe it’s time to update or replace Strachan’s theory—taking into account the knowledge we’ve gathered over the last three decades.9 The problem, they say, isn’t just that we’re eradicating too many bad microbes, although that’s fueling its own crisis—antibiotic resistance.
 It’s that we’re eradicating too many good microbes as well.

 Their research marks the first time in history that scientists have witnessed microbes communicating directly with immune cells.
 It also marks the first time we’ve unraveled one of the core mechanisms governing allergies.
 Now that we’ve identified the bacteria that can ‘switch’ food allergies on and off, scientists can begin to develop targeted treatments that harness those strains.

 The discovery also provides a roadmap for scientists trying to figure out how other chronic conditions take hold.
-If we can find a way to harness the full power and potential of our microbial allies, we may be able to rid ourselves of them for good.
+If we can find a way to harness the full power and potential of our microbial allies, we may be able to rid ourselves of these conditions for good.
 Until then, there are plenty of ways to take care of your beneficial microbes.